backdrop-contrib/ip_geoloc/README.txt

 INSTALLATION & CONFIGURATION
 ============================
-First, if you are using IP Geolocation for its Views mapping interface to other modules, then here's a configuration shortcut.
+First, if you are using IP Geolocation mainly for its Views mapping interface to other modules, then here's a configuration shortcut.
 Download and enable IP Geolocation like any other module.
 Visit its configuration page, .../admin/config/system/ip_geoloc.
 Untick both the "Data collection option" boxes.
 That's it!
 You are now ready to map your View of